 Materials needed for the scoping activity include (but not exclusive of) the following:

 - geographic positioning system (GPS)

-If you are involved in a scoping activity, it is necessary that you arm yourself with an inquisitive mind and a healthy body.
-This is because the task of doing things in the field requires you to be critical of things that you see and explore areas or places where you have not been before which are challenging tasks.
+If you are involved in a scoping activity, you must arm yourself with a curious mind and a healthy body.
+Doing things in the field requires you to be critical of things that you see and explore areas or places where you have not been before, which are challenging tasks.

 © 2013 March 18 P. A. Regoniel